barruumrex/morse_removal/README.md

 * Expected Output: Total number of distinct and valid remaining token sequences in the original message.
 * Bounds: Original Message less than 100 Morse code characters.

-## Extra Details

-* This solution implementation includes an implementation of a morse code generator that uses the characters in the problem spec.
-The morse code spec used is the [ITU Spec](http://www.itu.int/dms_pubrec/itu-r/rec/m/R-REC-M.1677-1-200910-I!!PDF-E.pdf)